 The land itself on which P’nai Kedem is built is Israeli owned.
 They know this because a Palestinian challenged their legal title, which required them to do a thorough title search that eventually established without doubt that the land was purchased by Jewish settlers legally.
 It belongs to them.

 More important, the land was empty when purchased.
 In fact, the land is empty for miles around.
-Below is a panorama I took looking to the south and west from one end of P’nai Kedem.
+Below is a panorama I took looking to the south and east from one end of P’nai Kedem.
 You can see the full resolution by clicking on the image.
-This settlement is on the western edge of all settlements near Jerusalem, both Israeli and Palestinian.
-To the west is practically nothing, all the way to the Dead Sea, which I was told could be seen on a less hazy day.
+This settlement is on the eastern edge of all settlements near Jerusalem, both Israeli and Palestinian.
+To the east is practically nothing, all the way to the Dead Sea, which I was told could be seen on a less hazy day.
 There is more than enough room for everyone to build their own homes and live here.

 The bottom line as always is that ordinary people should be allowed to live wherever they want.
 They have that right.
 It is what ordinary people do, both Arabs and Jews.
 Anyone who suggests that one or the other should be banned, because of their religion or ethnicity, reveals themselves as either a bigot, or someone willing to appease bigotry for mere convenience.
 We should not tolerate it.